-In these passages Paul tells the Corinthian church not to be bound together with unbelievers.
+In this daily Bible reading Paul tells the Corinthian church not to be bound together with unbelievers.
 Paul said that ‘light has no fellowship with darkness and righteousness has no fellowship with lawlessness.’

 As believers we are called to be with other believers to strengthen one another spiritually.
 However, we are not called to be isolated from the world.
 We are called to be ‘salt and light’ to the world around us.
 However, we are not to be joined with the world.